Traditionally a natural way to heat

 Always use regional woods

 Make sure that the firewood comes from regional forests and from sustainable forestry.
-In this way, you are supporting environmental protection and acting sustainably.
+In this way, you are supporting environmental protection and acting as responsibly as possible.
 The best firewood has been dried for over a year and has a residual moisture content of 15-20%.
 As damp/fresh firewood is heavier than well-seasoned firewood, you also get less wood for your money.

 The right size of firewood